 Make your own travel plans to reach Passau.
 One option could be to fly into Vienna and then go from Vienna to Passau by train.
 There are many options so please take a look at the Travel section.
 Once you arrive into Passau; the city of the 3 rivers you can then collect your rental bikes.
 Once in your hotel visit the old town of Passau where you shall find many historical delights.
 Enjoy your surroundings as tomorrow is the first cycling day of your Danube bike tour.

 Today you will cycle passing Obernzell and Engelhartszell where you can visit the ancient abbey.
-You shall cycle through deep gorges which have been cut out of the Bavarian woodland, passing many castles and pretty villages towards Kramesau which is on the German/Austria border.
+You shall cycle through deep gorges which have been cut out of the Bavarian woodland, passing many castles and pretty villages.
+On this stretch, the north bank is in Germany, and the south bank in Austria.
 Much of this region is the Donouleiten nature reserve which runs mostly on the left bank.
 Its south-facing direction has created an environment which is loved by wildlife and fauna.
-Soon you shall arrive in Schlogen right on the famous river bend.
-In the evening take a walk to the viewpoint and see one of the most iconic views of the River Danube as the sun goes down.

 Now east of Linz, the Danube bike trail returns to the green and fertile Austrian countryside.
 You can take a detour to see the St Florian Monastery, this is an undulating detour though.
-Afterwards, continue along the route via Enns the oldest town in Austria.
+Afterward, continue along the route via Enns the oldest town in Austria.
 Enns boasts not only Roman but also Baroque and Renaissance heritage within the town’s architecture.
-If you stay in Mauthausen then you continue a short distance further.
+After visiting Enns continues a short distance further to Mauthausen.
 If you wish you can visit the old German concentration camp from the second world war.

-If today’s ride is a little long you can take a train to shorten it (payable locally).
-You shall cycle through woodland and orchards towards Grein.
+You shall cycle through woodland and orchards towards Grein today.
 The approach to this wonderful town takes you through the “eye of the needle” a narrow stretch of the valley once feared by sailors.
-Shortly you shall arrive at your destination of Perensbeug or Yabbs.
+Along the way you shall cycle through interesting villages such as Naarn, Perg and Mitterkirchen.
+Mitterkirchen has an interesting celtic village set up as an open air museum.

 It’s a lovely day’s ride today as you enter the Wachau region, the garden of Austria with its orchard and wine regions.
-You will continue biking the Danube while cycling past the famous Habsburg Castle, Persenbeug and onto Marbach.
-Continue on your bike tour passing Strudengau to the historic town of Melk where there is a famous Abbey to explore.
+You will continue biking the Danube while cycling past the famous Habsburg Castle and onto Persenbeug.
+If you have time take a small detour (6 miles 10km) to Maria Taferl which is a famous place for pilgrimage.

 Note: occasionally we stay in neighbouring towns which means actual days distances could vary slightly.